When Oil Derricks Ruled the L.A. Landscape | KCET

 One such thicket rose atop previously barren Signal Hill in 1921.
 Workers at a Shell Oil drilling site had hit a gusher that sprayed dark, crude oil more than 100 feet into the air.
 Because the surrounding land had recently been subdivided for a residential development, would-be homeowners elected to build oil wells on their tiny parcels instead of houses, creating a dense forest of wooden derricks.

 Landscapes across the Los Angeles Basin witnessed similar overnight transformations as oil companies jockeyed to drain the region's rich petroleum fields, deposited tens of millions of years ago on what was once a sea floor and then buried under thousands of feet of accumulated sediments.

 But perhaps nowhere was the change as striking as at the region's beaches, where the industrial landscape of oil extraction encroached on the Southland's carefully crafted image of perpetual summer.
 In Orange County's Huntington Beach, political concerns kept the wells on the land, where they formed a sort of palisade along the shore.
 And just east of Santa Barbara at the evocatively named Summerland beach, piers stacked with oil derricks stretched into the Pacific, standing firm against the crashing surf.

-This post was first published on KCET.org on August 11, 2011, as "Photos: How Oil Wells Once Dominated Southern California's Landscape" and has subsequently been expanded and updated.
-A different version was published on Gizmodo's Southland in November 2013.
+This post was first published on KCET.org on August 11, 2011, as "Photos: How Oil Wells Once Dominated Southern California's Landscape."
+An expanded and updated version was subsequently published on August 6, 2015, and a different version was published on Gizmodo's Southland in November 2013.